espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Unbalancing Finisher.md

 # Unbalancing Finisher
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You attack with a flashy assault that leaves your target off balance.
 Make a melee Strike.
-If you hit and deal damage, the target is [[Off-Guard]] until the end of your next turn.
+If you hit and deal damage, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your next turn.